-From glamorous, fluffy cats highlighted in cat food commercials to long, lean, and sharp-featured cats depicted in ancient art, the continent of Asia has produced some incredibly unique cat breeds over the last several centuries.
-These felines come from all over the continent, from Japan and China to Myanmar and Singapore; some of these kitties were once considered royalty.
+Asia has produced some incredibly unique cat breeds over several centuries, from the beautiful Siamese breed to glamourous Persian cats.
+These felines come from all over the continent, from Japan and China to Myanmar and Singapore, and fun fact: some of these kitties were once considered royalty.
 Others have had long and fascinating histories spanning centuries.

 01 of 14

 Best-known for their striking, tri-color coats and bright, blue eyes, Siamese cats are one of the world's most popular cat breeds today.
 They also one of the oldest breeds to originate in Asia.
 They hail from Thailand—formerly known as Siam.
 Siamese cats were once considered royalty and could only be owned by kings and other royal family members.
 In 1880, the king of Siam gifted an English consul-general a pair of Siamese cats.
 When he returned to England with his new pets, their popularity boomed, making the Siamese a much sought-after breed.

 Weight: 6 to 14 pounds